 Beethoven Symphony No6 Pastoral

 From cheerful opening to serene finish, there’s no music more life-affirming than Beethoven’s lovely Pastoral Symphony.
 Hear it for the thunderstorms and shepherds, or simply enjoy the sound of a genius relaxing amidst nature – either way, it’ll refresh your spirit.
-Peter Oundjian teams up with RSNO Artist in Residence Jan Vogler and violinist Mira Wang in Brahms’ romantic Double Concerto, plus a bit of musical history in the making: a Scottish premiere by the eminent American composer John Harbison.
+Peter Oundjian teams up with Artist in Residence Jan Vogler and violinist Mira Wang in Brahms’ romantic Double Concerto, plus a piece of musical history in the making: a Scottish premiere by one of Germany’s greatest living composers.

 The Royal Scottish National Orchestra’s Music Director Peter Oundjian leads the ensemble in its 125th Anniversary celebrations in during the 2016:17 Season.
 This follows a prosperous and productive four Seasons with Oundjian at the helm, where the Orchestra undertook an artistically and critically successful first tour of China, performed at the BBC Proms and Edinburgh International Festival, and released two recordings under his leadership.